Labbioclim/bioclimat/_pages/markdown.md

   * **Do ecological interactions promote the coevolution of ecological niches in the acacias (Fabaceae: *Vachellia* spp.) and their mutualistic ants (Formicidae: *Pseudomyrmex ferrugineus* group)?** <br>
 *Biological Journal of Linnean Society*<br>
-Juan David Sánchez-Rodríguez, Citali Edith Esparza-Estrada, Alejandro Espinosa de los Monteros A., Luis Osorio-Olvera, Octavio Rojas-Soto<br>
+Juan David Sánchez-Rodríguez, Citalli Edith Esparza-Estrada, Alejandro Espinosa de los Monteros A., Luis Osorio-Olvera, Octavio Rojas-Soto<br>
 [In press]()

   * **Comparing Methods for Estimating Geographic Ranges in Freshwater Fishes: Several Mirrors of the Same Reality**<br>